 Problems With the Traditional Concept of Engagement

 One problem with employee engagement surveys has to do with timing.
 Many employers conduct their surveys during the summer months when their employees are most happy.
-While this often results in higher participation rates, it won't give you as accurate a measurement as it would be doing it throughout various time in the year.
+While this often results in higher participation rates, it won't give you as accurate a measurement as it would if done at various time throughout the year.

 With many companies finding difficulties with the actual engagement of their employees, it is important for surveys to convert from an annual check-up review to a more holistic, continuous, and organic approach to the business strategy.
 Being able to properly engage with employees is so important that it can give a company a competitive edge for hiring in the marketplace.

-Other problems that can occur that can affect administering employee engagement surveys include:
+Other problems that can affect administering employee engagement surveys include:

 - Companies going through leadership or management changes that have not had time yet to engage with their workforce

 - There could be a lack of investment in the development of talent